UMAIE Course Number: T4460

-SAU Course Equivalency: +THTR 385, Theatre in London and the UK (4 credit hours)
+SAU Course Equivalency: +THTR 321, Topics in Theatre with General Education Status (4 credit hours)

 Instructor: Dr. Janice Pohl, Director of Theatre, Elmhurst College, Illinois